marijnh/Eloquent-JavaScript/13_browser.md

 {{index leak, exploit, security}}

 Every now and then, someone comes up with a new way to circumvent the limitations of a ((browser)) and do something harmful, ranging from leaking minor private information to taking over the whole machine that the browser runs on.
-The browser developers respond by fixing the hole, and all is well again—until the next problem is discovered, and hopefully publicized, rather than secretly exploited by some government agency or ((mafia)).
+The browser developers respond by fixing the hole, and all is well again—until the next problem is discovered, and hopefully publicized, rather than secretly exploited by some government agency or criminal organization.

 ## Compatibility and the browser wars